Skip to content

 The repository protocol

 Generic views communicate with your data layer through a simple protocol.
-Your repository object must implement the following async methods:
+Your repository object must implement the methods the actions you enable actually call:

 class AsyncRepository(Protocol[M]):